ovh/sv2chisel/DEVNOTES.md

 - add special case for empty string used as hardware => single char at 0

 - front: catch "file not found" exception & terminate properly
-- emission of blackbox => do not emit comment in body (idea: special interval type to increase stram pointer without inserting comments)

 #### CRITICAL
 - FIX & USE OR DROP Special Vec of Char Inference for register affected to